 As a leader in healthcare education, D’Youville is dedicated to building the next generation of pharmacy professionals and connecting them to early career success.
-Our Doctor of Pharmacy (PharmD) program, arriving in Fall 2022, is designed to offer you more flexibility through online delivery and six short, key on-campus learning experiences.
+Our Doctor of Pharmacy (PharmD) program is designed to offer you more flexibility through online delivery and six short, key on-campus learning experiences.

 Plus, it features an accelerated trimester format that combines online coursework with on-campus lab intensives at the end of each term.
 This allows you to complete your studies in as few as three years—one year faster than traditional PharmD programs.
 You’ll be ready to enter the job market a year before peers at other institutions.